thunderdrop/Inform-7-with-NVDA/README.md

 ### Navigating Between Parts of the Window

 Various keyboard shortcuts work in Inform which allow you to easily skip between parts of the window.
-Here are the most useful ones:
+As of 6M62 64-bit beta 5, a full list of the keyboard shortcuts is available from the launcher.
+Here are the most useful ones.

 <table>
 	<tr>